dantrainor/puppet-openshift/README.md

 Each of these paramaters can be overwritten in Foreman's Puppet Class, Smart Class Paramater interface.
 To set a specific paramater, use the following procedure:

-1)  Navigate to the Smart Class Paramater tab for the 'openshift' module 1a) Configure -> Puppet Classes -> 'openshift' -> Smart Class Paramaters
+1. Navigate to the Smart Class Paramater tab for the 'openshift' module
+  a.
+Configure -> Puppet Classes -> 'openshift' -> Smart Class Paramaters
-2)  Select the Paramater on the left that you wish to override
+2. Select the Paramater on the left that you wish to override
-3)  Click the 'Override' check box
+3. Click the 'Override' check box
-4)
+4. ...
+5. ...

 All of the Class paramaters should be evaluated and set on a per-Host Group basis, with the exception of the following.
 The following Paramaters should be set on a per-Node group basis, corresponding to a specific Node Profile:
 - openshift cpu cfs quota us